ApiLogicServer/ApiLogicProject/readme.md

 > You will now see the sample project - running in VSCode, _in the Browser._  That's just what you see...

-> Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded your project with a _complete development environement_ - Python, your dependencies, git, etc.
+> Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded your project - with a _complete development environment_ - Python, your dependencies, git, etc.

 > You are attached to this machine in your Browser, running VSCode.